zhixing1996/weighted_isr/README.md

     8. pyroot_fit: True/true or False/false, only if shape_dep is set to be True/true, this part will be useful: using dedicated pyROOT Roofit program (tools/simul_fit.py) in this package to do FIT_EVT, this is a recommended way to do iteration since it will be very automatically, however, this will also put a pretty strict requirement of user's pyROOT knowledge, user can also dismiss this function by setting this part to be False/false with manual_update to be False(false), and then update out put files (relative nsignal info) in xs_new, and then execute 'python main.py' again, especially, if you want to use pyROOT Roofit program, this part must be set to be False/false;
     9. manual_update: whether user has updated output results in xs_new (relative nsignal info) manually or not.

 4. [WIP]: Working in progress, any recommends will be welcomed sincerely!
-Some functions of this repository haven't been tested by explicit analysis, if you would like to use this repository, please be sure to share your feelings and errors encountered!
+Some functions of this repository haven't been tested by explicit analysis, if you would like to use this repository, please be sure to share your feelings and errors encountered (jingmq@ihep.ac.cn)!

 List input of [patch] -- label, [path] -- xs_old, and xs_new, and ini_isr, [draw] -- xtitle, xs_ytitle, and eff_ytitle, and [weight] -- root_path, event_root, and truth_root is supported in case the number of components in your FIT_EVT is larger than one, but you have to pay attention to the order of your input.